 Algebraic geometry is my favorite subject in mathematics, and the one I have dedicated the most time to.
 It is a jewel and I personally consider it the central field in mathematics.
 There are many, many, many textbooks written about it.

 Classical algebraic geometry roughly means “algebraic geometry before schemes”, although I kind of disagree with this definition for reasons I shall not get into here.
-Point being, we’re not usually using schemes here.
+Point being, we’re usually restricting ourselves to varieties in this context.
 Of course, the first textbook I mention is the usual:

 Algebraic Geometry, J.S.
 Milne

 It’s free, it’s well-written, I like the examples.
 What is there not to like.
 But it is not how I learned the theory.
-Instead, I read this:
+Instead, this is the book I used:

 Algebraic Curves, William Fulton

 Another free book!
-Algebraic geometry and the likes seems to have many free books (see below).
+Algebraic geometry seems to have so many free books (there are more below).
 Algebraic Curves is a nice book, I find it had just the right amount of difficulty in the exercises and the examples were chosen well.
 I like Fulton’s writing style.
 I also used the following:

 Basic Algebraic Geometry 1, Igor R. Shafarevich